USS Spruance (DD-963): 1980s

 Spruance entered her first major overhaul in 1980 at the Norfolk Naval Shipyard.
 During a brief shipyard period in 1983, she received the Phalanx CIWS and the TAS Mk 23 radar system.

 Spruance steamed to the Arabian Sea in 1983 including a port visit to Mombasa, Kenya, in May 1983.
 She briefly took station off Beirut in June 1982 before being relieved.
 In 1982, she transited both the Suez Canal and the Panama Canal during the same summer.

 Spruance deployed for a six-month period in January 1983 to the Persian Gulf where she spent four and one-half months conducting observations in company with USS Oliver Hazard Perry during the Iraq-Iran War.
 She also conducted operations with Teamwork '84 in the northern Atlantic and in the Arctic Ocean in 1984.
 She deployed to the Mediterranean Sea in November 1984 and conducted her second Black Sea Operations over Thanksgiving 1984.
 She returned from her deployment in May 1985 and shortly thereafter entered her second overhaul period during which she received VLS, Towed Array, and the SH 60.
 She deployed for a six-month period on 26 May 1993 to the Red Sea where she spent over three and a half months conducting visit and board and search operations in support of United Nations sanctions against Iraq.
 While attached to the U.S. Sixth Fleet, Spruance conducted a brief stop for fuel in Rota, Spain, followed by a liberty port visit in Palma, Spain.
 Additional stops in the Mediterranean consisted of a brief stop in Augusta Bay, Sicily, then to Souda Bay, Crete, for a maintenance period (IMAV) with USS Shenandoah.
 Spruance passed through the Suez Canal on 29 June.

 Admirals Vern Clark and Gary Roughead (who would later go on to become the 27th and 29th Chiefs of Naval Operations, respectively), were Spruance's commanding officer and executive officer, respectively, from 1984 to 1985.

 On 26 January 1989, Spruance ran aground on a reef while traveling at 3 kn near Andros Island in the Bahamas.
 The incident occurred during anti-submarine training exercises in the deep-water trench east of the island.
 Navy tugs and the USS Boone re-floated the ship, which suffered $1.8 million in damage to the hull, propellers, sonar dome, and forward mast.
-A Navy report faulted a junior officer who was in command at the time of the incident, Lt.
+A Navy report faulted a junior officer who had conduct at the time of the incident, Lt.
 W.T.
 Hicks, finding that he ignored the advice of the quartermaster who advised against a course change that would take them closer to the reef.
 Hicks was discharged from the Navy following the grounding.
 Neither the ship's skipper, Commander Travis W. Parker Jr., or the Executive Officer, Commander J.M.
 Braeckel, were on the bridge at the time of the maneuvers that led to the grounding.